 - Have to take a pill everyday

-- Can’t be taken by women with certain medical conditions
+- Can’t be taken by people with certain medical conditions

 - Not good to take while breastfeeding (can decrease milk supply)